alex81131/42-Cursus/Webserv/README.md

 # Webserv
-A HTTP 1.1 server in C++ 98, designed to handle HTTP requests, responses, and dynamic content generation through CGI scripts.
+A HTTP/1.1 server in C++ 98, designed to handle HTTP requests, responses, and dynamic content generation through CGI scripts.

 # Grok: Where to start
 Roadmap given by AI Grok: